Department of History

-History majors pursuing a Bachelor of Arts degree are required to take four semesters of a single foreign language.
-The languages offered at Sam Houston State University are French, German, Spanish, and Arabic.
-However, any language can be accepted in transfer.
+History majors pursuing a Bachelor of Arts degree are required to take four semesters of a single foreign language at SHSU.
+However, any languages can be accepted in transfer.

 Required History Courses for Majors

-The Bachelor of Arts degree requires 36 semester credit hours in History, including: HIST 1301 HIST 1302, HIST 2311 HIST 2312, three Advanced Hours in American History, three Advanced Hours in European History, and three Advanced Hours in World History.
-All History majors are required to complete at least one 4000-level history course and a course in pre-modern history.
-At least 12 hours of advanced history must be taken in residence.
+The Bachelor of Arts degree requires 36 semester credit hours in History, including but not limited to: HIST 1301 HIST 1302, HIST 2311 HIST 2312, and upper-level courses in US, European, and World History.
+All History majors are required to take a capstone research seminar at the 4000-level.
+At least 12 hours of upper-level history courses must be taken at SHSU.